Ankit-goyal-git/fincore-monitoring-project/Readme.md

 - Check Prometheus Targets:
 `http://<EC2_PUBLIC_IP>:9090/targets`

-- Verify both Node-exporter and banking app should be UP
+- Verify that both Node Exporter and the banking app are marked UP in the Prometheus targets list.

 #### To Simulate Load using CLI use:
 `curl http://<IP>:5000/balance`